LandonTClipp/lambda-docs/docs/public-cloud/on-demand/connecting-instance.md

     !!! note

-        Most VNC servers choose the port on which to server a display by adding the display number to 5900.
+        Most VNC servers choose the port on which to serve a display by adding the display number to 5900.
 Because you're connecting to display 1, this example connects on port 5901.